blwhite11/NGS/README.md

 # Practical NGS processing and Analysis

-Reports with plots can be found in "wiki".
+Report with plots can be found in "wiki".
 Commands are in readme.txt.